napari/docs/docs/developers/contributing/index.md

 ### API Changes

-If you are changing and existing API or adding a new one, make sure you update the corresponding docstring to contain the `.. versionadded::` or `.. versionchanged::` directive.
+If you are changing an existing API or adding a new one, make sure you update the corresponding docstring to contain the `.. versionadded::` or `.. versionchanged::` directive.
 For more information see the [Sphinx documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/directives.html#describing-changes-between-versions).